Carchemish: Middle Bronze

+Middle Bronze IIA

 According to documents from the archives of Mari and Alalakh, dated from c.
-1800 BC, Carchemish was then ruled by a king named Aplahanda, followed by his don Iatar-ami (a contemporary of Mari ruler Zimri-Lim) and was an important center of timber trade.
+1770s-1760s BC and contemporary with king Zimri-Lim of Mari.
+Carchemish was ruled by a king named Aplahanda, followed by his son, Yatar-Ami, and was an important center of timber trade.
 It had treaty relationships with Ugarit and Mitanni (Hanilgalbat).
 Another ruler of Carchemish in that period was Iahdun-Lim.
 In ancient times, the city commanded the main ford in the region across the Euphrates, a situation which must have contributed greatly to its historical and strategic importance.
 After about 1745 BC, and the reign of Yahdul-Lim, not much is further known about Carchemish.

+Middle Bronze IIB

-Yamhad influence
+Hittite influence

 Little is known until the 1620s, when the city is mentioned in connection with the siege of Urshu (Ursha) by the Hittite king Hattusili I. At that time, Carchemish was allied with the kingdom of Yamhad, centered in Aleppo, in supporting Urshu, but their efforts were unsuccessful, and the city fell, along with many other Syrian cities.
 Hattusili and his successor Mursili I campaigned several years against Yamhad.
+Also Hantili I conducted a campaign to Carchemish to face the Hurrians.